 * The data displayed were obtained from the extended questionnaire whose data have a confidence interval of 90% and an error of 0.2.

-In the second quarter of 2024, the labor participation rate in México was 60.2%, which implied an increase of 0.27 percentage points compared to the previous quarter (60%).
+In the first quarter of 2025, the labor participation rate in México was N/A%, which implied a decrease of N/A percentage points compared to the previous quarter (N/A%).

 By type of higher education institution, the largest number of graduates in the 2020-2021 school year in México graduated from: State Public Universities (37.9%, 171,130 graduates), Technological Universities (19.2%, 86,875 graduates), and National Technological Institute of Mexico (15.5%, 70,205 graduates).